intersystems-community/vscode-objectscript/README.md

 - The `/api/atelier/` web application used by this extension usually requires the authenticated user to have Use permission on the %Development resource ([read more](https://community.intersystems.com/post/using-atelier-rest-api)).
 One way is to assign the %Developer role to the user.

-- If you are getting `ERROR # 5540: SQLCODE: -99 Message: User xxx is not privileged for the operation` when you try to get or refresh class/routine/include-  lists, grant your username (or a SQL role you hold) execute permission for the following SQL Procedure in the target namespace.
+- If you are getting `ERROR # 5540: SQLCODE: -99 Message: User xxx is not privileged for the operation` when you try to get or refresh lists of classes, routines or includes, then grant user xxx (or a SQL role they hold) Execute permission for the following SQL Procedure in the target namespace.

 ```SQL
 GRANT EXECUTE ON %Library.RoutineMgr_StudioOpenDialog TO xxx